How Do Data Breaches Occur and How Can I Prevent Them?

 - Point-of-sale-intrusions – Cyberthieves can also attack point-of-sale terminals and controllers and steal the financial details of a consumer directly.
 This form of attack is growing increasingly common amongst restaurants and other small businesses.

-- Withdraw money from the consumers bank, investment, or mobile pay accounts.
+- Withdraw money from the consumer’s bank, investment, or mobile payment accounts.

 - Get medical treatment using the credentials of the consumer.

 - Apply for government benefits using the credentials of the consumer.

 - Open a utility or telecom account using the consumer’s personal information.

 A final way that cyber thieves can go about leveraging the stolen information of consumers is to sell their documents on the dark web.
 Due to the inherently dangerous nature of the black markets such as the dark web, this can prove particularly disastrous to consumers.
 To give an example of the kinds of prices that certain forms of personal information can fetch on the dark web, social security numbers can be sold for as little as $1, while credit card numbers and U.S. passports can sell for $110 and $200 respectively.